How to Actually Define Risk Categories

 How About You?

 How about you?
 Are you leveraging the power of risk categories?
 If not, consider defining the risk categories for an upcoming project.
 Or perhaps, define categories for a project you recently started.
 Either way, add the risk category element to your risk register.
-And as you identify your risks, select the appropriate category.
+As you identify your risks, select the appropriate category.

 You may also like